glitsj16/firejail-handler-http/README.md

 ## Installing

-Ensure the following dependencies are installed:
+Arch Linux users can install from the AUR: [firejail-handler-http](https://aur.archlinux.org/packages/firejail-handler-http/).

+On other distributions you'll need the following dependencies:

 	* firejail
 	* inotify-tools